If you’ve ever wanted to tend a garden but don’t have appropriate outdoor space to do so, don’t worry. There are plenty of plants to grow indoors.

-This fine herb doesn’t stand up to heat too well, making it better suited for indoor growing in warm climates or during summer.
+This fine herb doesn’t stand up to heat too well, making it one of the plants to grow indoors best in warm climates or during summer.

 When planting chervil, be sure to start it in it’s permanent container as it doesn’t transplant easily.